foundata/guidelines/oci-container-image-guide.md

 - Per-platform evidence and provenance MUST record the target, host and execution architectures, plus any emulation or cross-build mechanism, for both build and test.
 A single `uname` value is insufficient.
-- Native build and runtime tests satisfy the platform requirement.
-Without native target hardware, QEMU-emulated build and runtime tests MAY qualify if ConClear records the emulation and the repository explains why native testing was impractical.
-Repository configuration MAY still require native testing.
+- Native and QEMU-emulated build and runtime tests both satisfy the platform requirement when the execution mode is recorded.
+Repository configuration MAY require native execution for a platform.
 - KVM accelerates a guest only when the host can execute the guest architecture and does not replace QEMU for cross-architecture emulation.